auth0-samples/auth0-ionic-samples/01-Login/README.md

 This example shows how to add ***Login/SignUp*** to your application using the `Lock` widget.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/native/ionic/01-login).

 ## Getting Started

 To run this quickstart you can fork and clone this repo.